ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 - In the OSCORE profile, the PoP key is fundamentally an OSCORE Master Secret, which is specified within the OSCORE_Input_Material object of the 'cnf' claim of the access token.

-The same approach discussed above can be used in case the profile used for the access token T2 is instead the EDHOC and OSCORE profile defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+The same approaches discussed above can be used in case the profile used for the access token T2 is instead the EDHOC and OSCORE profile defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
 In such a case, the same PoP key might be bound to both T1 and T2, i.e., if the client's public key is included both in the authentication credential that the client uses in the OSCORE group and in the authentication credential that the client uses as CRED_I (CRED_R) when running the EDHOC protocol in the forward (reverse) message flow (see {{Section A.2 of RFC9528}}).

 {{sec-multiple-pop-keys}} provides considerations and recommendations on storing multiple access tokens per PoP key when using the Group OSCORE profile, also in parallel with alternative profiles.